Sitecore/jss/docs/data/routes/connected-demo/explore-code/updating-component/en.md

 ---
-name: making-a-change
+name: updating-component
 routeTemplate: ./data/routes/connected-demo/en.yml
-title: Making a Change to a Component
+title: Updating a Component
 ---

-# Updating Component
+# Updating a Component

-## Making a Change to a Component

 We can make changes to a component in our local application, then see those changes refreshed in the browser immediately.